 Learn about visa eligibility and application in the next section.

 Once you have successfully completed your financial review, Ohio State will issue your Certificate of Eligibility (form I-20 for the F-1 Student Visa, or form DS-2019 for the J-1 Exchange Visitor Visa) with your notice of admission.
-If it contains any errors, please email Graduate and Professional Admissions.
+You’ll need to download this document: Watch your email for instructions from the Office of International Affairs.
+If your document contains any errors or you encounter difficulties with the download, please email Graduate and Professional Admissions.

 You will be required to pay a SEVIS fee as part of the visa application process.
 You will need to have the receipt from this fee payment when you visit the embassy to obtain your visa — read more about that below.

 Please keep copies of all financial documents to present to the U.S. consulate when applying for your visa.

 If you are already in the United States and are uncertain of how to proceed, please contact Graduate and Professional Admissions.
 If you do not need an I-20 or DS-2019, state your status on the application.

 … you are currently attending an institution in the United States:

 Your SEVIS International Student Transfer Form will be emailed to you prior to your Notice of Admission.
 Ohio State will instruct you to download your visa eligibility document — I-20 (for the F-1 visa) or DS-2019 (for the J-1 visa) — after your SEVIS record is released from your previous school.
 If you will be traveling outside the United States prior to the start of classes, you must contact the Office of International Affairs to receive your new document prior to re-entering the United States.
 If you are staying in the United States between programs, you may pick up your document when you attend check-in with OIA.
 Please follow the instructions on the SEVIS form to ensure you receive your visa eligibility document at the appropriate time.
 Read “Important visa issues” below.